US flag U.S. History See also:

 Agricultural History - See Food & Farming Links.

 America's Founding Documents - Text and background for the 'Charters of Freedom': the Declaration of Indepence, the U.S. Constitution, and the Bill of Rights.
 Includes documents, articles, biographies, and photos.
 A related page, Founders Online contains over 184,000 searchable, annotated primary documents and records to and from George Washington, Benjamin Franklin, Alexander Hamilton, John Adams, Thomas Jefferson, James Madison, and others, showing 'firsthand the growth of democracy and the birth of the Republic' (National Archives & Records Administration).
 Our Documents provides historical background and text for key documents from pivotal moments in the course of American history or government, from the Lee Resolution of 1776 to the Voting Rights Act of 1965; future updates will include documents created after 1965 (National Archives & Records Administration).
-A Century of Lawmaking for a New Nation: U.S. Congressional Documents and Debates 1774 to 1875 NEW! offers primary documents of the Continental Congress, the Constitutional Convention, and the United States Congress, with links to related materials; click here for archived version of this website (Library of Congress).
-American Culture E-Texts UPDATED LINK!
-[Archived page] has dozens of online electronic texts for the study of American history and culture, including influential essays, novels, poetry, biography, slave narratives, and more; some include related background materials.
+A Century of Lawmaking for a New Nation: U.S. Congressional Documents and Debates 1774 to 1875 offers primary documents of the Continental Congress, the Constitutional Convention, and the United States Congress, with links to related materials (Library of Congress).
+American Culture E-Texts [Archived page] has dozens of online electronic texts for the study of American history and culture, including influential essays, novels, poetry, biography, slave narratives, and more; some include related background materials.
 High school and up.
 (University of Virginia).

 American Democracy - See American Democracy: A Great Leap of Faith.